All Episodes

 Hey, Dr. Walter, you are dead on, and I'm glad it's a subject you're bringing up.

-You know, if you go back and just look at farming here in the heartland, as you alluded to, 40 percent of the labor that comprised GDP in 1900 was done on the farm.
+You know, if you go back and just look at farming here in the heartland, as you alluded to, 40% of the labor that comprised GDP in 1900 was done on the farm.

-Well, now it's a it's less than two percent, but it's not because the farmers have done a bad job, it's because of the productivity gain.
+Well, now it's less than 2%, but it's not because the farmers have done a bad job, it's because of the productivity gains.

-And the other thing that is that kind of cracks me up is everybody's so concerned about quote unquote our deficit.
+And the other thing that kind of cracks me up is everybody's so concerned about, quote-unquote, our deficit.

 Well, look at what happened in Japan, a giant contraction, a deflationary period, because there were continent savers.